The Boondocks (TV series): Political criticism

-The Boondocks gives commentary on American politics from a Black left-wing perspective.
+The Boondocks provides commentary on American politics from a Black left-wing perspective.
 The series accomplishes this by using satire and controversial statements, such as the opening lines of the series, "Jesus was Black, Ronald Reagan was the devil, and the government is lying about 9/11."
 The show has also given input on subjects like the American government's response to Hurricane Katrina, the Iraq War, and other controversial political events that took place throughout the 2000s.
 When asked about the show and the approaches taken that make it so controversial, series creator Aaron McGruder said, "I just hope to expand the dialogue and hope the show will challenge people to think about things they wouldn't normally think about, or think about it in a very different way."

 Black cultural relevance and critique

 The series typically features appearances by well-known entities (singers, rappers, public figures) within Black popular culture as well as parodies of them.
 Episodes often feature cameos, as in the episode "Let's Nab Oprah", which features appearances from Oprah Winfrey, Maya Angelou, and Bill Cosby.
 Other appearances and parodies within the show include R. Kelly on trial for sexual misconduct accusations, DMX's disbelief when told about Barack Obama running for president in an interview, and an episode that mimicked Juice.
 The series also parodies famous news reports including a broadcast in which a freshman in high school was called a "nigga" by his teacher, who thought the word was acceptable to use.
 The Boondocks recreates this incident with Riley and his teacher.

 The series often challenges the ways African Americans behave and think.
 It has used sardonic humor to teach lessons and get people thinking since it was a comic strip, critiquing the behavior of famous African Americans throughout the early 2000s.
 McGruder was interviewed by Nightline in early 2006 on the episode "Return of the King", which sparked much controversy after Martin Luther King Jr. was portrayed reprimanding a crowd of African Americans for being lazy and unaware of their political climate.
 In the interview, McGruder said, "In the episode, King is critical of our apathy and inactivity...
 We carry the blame of our own apathy and inactivity...
 We deserve to take a look at that and be honest about it."